What is holistic safety?

 What is 'holistic safety'?

-Holistic Safety is a best practice approach to safety management.
+Holistic Safety is a best practice approach to safety management that is consistent with the requirements of International Atomic Energy Agency General Safety Requirements (GSR Part 2 - Leadership and Management for Safety).
 It focuses on managing the safety of technological, human, and organisational aspects—making sure the technology (plant, equipment, tools, apparatus, machinery, etc) is safe to use; people perform tasks safely at work; and the organisation overall is managed safely.
 Importantly, it is also about ensuring that the interaction between these three aspects is appropriately addressed e.g. how people safely use technology, and how the organisation provides training to people and ensures the technology is safe to use.
 Managing these three aspects together as well as their interaction and interdependence separates Holistic Safety from other approaches to safety management.